matthieuvigne/MiAM_eurobot2018/Code_BBB/README.md

  - a C cross compiler targeting arm platforms.
  - the glib-2.0 library, cross-compiled.

-To obtain this, you may do you own setup, or follow the provided guide in SetupCrossCompilation.pdf.
+To obtain this, you may do you own setup, or follow the provided guide in ARMCrossCompilationSetup.pdf.

 *Note: this identical setup can be used for cross-compiling C code to a Raspberry Pi, as it is also an arm processor.*